 SD-WAN offers a number of benefits that provide additional features while solving the current complexity of network management:

 Centralized, zero-touch management: SD-WAN employs a virtual overlay for the physical network, allowing network engineers to configure, provision, and troubleshoot connectivity problems from a central location.
+Additionally, the implementation of a network automation tool like NetBrain (https://www.netbraintech.com/solution/troubleshooting/) can help detect any problems and respond to incidents in a short time, thereby removing network bottlenecks and allowing seamless troubleshooting.
 This all but eliminates the need for network technicians to travel to branch locations because they enjoy a high level of visibility into the network at headquarters.

 Optimized network performance: SD-WAN allows for the segmentation of network traffic, prioritizing mission-critical data transmissions to highly reliable pathways, while less-critical traffic is routed to public internet connections.
 This reduces the cost of networking by routing data transmission that doesn’t require real-time connectivity away from costly MPLS lines.